pluggemi/roon-web-controller/README.md

 See the [CHANGELOG.md](CHANGELOG.md) for complete list of changes

+## version 1.2.4 new features

+### Fixed bugs
+- Fixed compatibility issue with older versions of IOS Safari.

 ### Upgrade notes
 The package dependencies have been updated to the latest versions.
 It is recommended to perform an update.